singigi/givdo_node_api_server/README.md

 # givdo_node_api_server
 A Node.js API server for the Givdo app

-To use this server, you must have a local instance of the Givdo MariaDB database set up and running.
-When the database has been created and the MariaDB service is running, follow these steps:
+To use this server, you must have a local instance of MariaDB set up and running.
+The database will be created automatically.
+When the MariaDB service is running, follow these steps:

 Clone repository:
 'git clone git@github.com:Givdo/givdo_node_api_server.git'

-cd into it:
+Change into the directory:
 'cd givdo_node_api_server'

 Install dependencies from package.json:
 'npm install'

+Create database:
+node_modules/.bin/sequelize db:create

+Set up database models (this is done automatically in development mode): node_modules/.bin/sequelize db:migrate

+Seed database:
+sequelize db:seed:all

 Start server:
-'node .' or 'node server.js'
+./bin/www

 The server should be connected to the database and listening on port 3000.